Mercosur: Background

-For five centuries South America has been the scene of some of the most violent battles in the Americas.
-Since the arrival of the Spanish and Portuguese to the continent, the La Plata Basin has been the scene of Luso-Spanish disputes over territory (the territory that today is Uruguay, was once Spanish, then Portuguese, again Spanish and Brazilian).
-However, at the same time, in this region there are fundamental chapters of the political and economic emancipation of future Mercosur members.

-During the 16th and 17th centuries, Spain organized the commercial system of its colonies around the "fleets and galleons" scheme, authorizing only certain ports the right to send or receive goods originating from these colonies.
-For cities like Buenos Aires, founded in 1580, this system threatened the region's economic development.
-To face this economic confinement, the population of Buenos Aires saw the only possible way out: the commercial exchange (albeit illegally) with Brazil.
-This was the beginning of a relationship destined to grow.

-In the 19th century, the process of political emancipation in South America accentuated the contrasts between the countries of the region.
-During this period, important chapters in the history of Brazil, Argentina, Paraguay and Uruguay occurred.
-It is enough to mention the Cisplatine War, the independence of the Republic of Uruguay, the Uruguayan Great War, the Ragamuffin War, the dispute between unitaries and federalists in Argentina and the Paraguayan War: alliances, interventions and conflicts that forged the historical context of formation of the La Plata nation-states.
+Before the independence of the South American countries, most of their commercial and political ties were mediated by the Spanish Empire, which prohibited significant trade with Brazil.
+In the 19th century, the process of political emancipation in South America accentuated the various competing interests of the countries of the region.
+They often found themselves at war, such as the Cisplatine War, the independence of the Republic of Uruguay, the Uruguayan Great War, the Ragamuffin War, the dispute between unitaries and federalists in Argentina and the Paraguayan War.

 In 1941, in the middle of the Second World War, Brazil and Argentina for the first time tried to create a Customs Union between their economies.
 However, this did not happen due to the countries' diplomatic differences in relation to Axis policies, after the attack on Pearl Harbor.
 With the end of the war, the need for interaction between nations became imminent and, consequently, economic blocs formed.
 In Latin America, however, there was no union that obtained satisfactory results.